Guidelines for Contacting Specialty Career Advisors

 Each specialty at UWSOM has one or more dedicated Specialty Career Advisors (SCAs).
 Every student will connect to specialty career advising by the Spring of 3rd year.
 For competitive specialties, this contact usually occurs earlier.

 You have an important role in the advisee-advisor relationship.
-Please give considerations to these responsibilities:
+Your responsibilities are to:

-• If you are considering dual applying, please meet with Career Advising first to determine how much detail about the other specialty you will share with the SCA
+- If you are considering dual applying, please meet with Career Advising first to determine how to navigate this with your SCA

-• Allow your SCA at least 5-7 days to turn around any application documents you have sent for review
+- Allow your SCA at least 5-10 days to turn around any application documents you have sent for review.
+SCAs are very busy so plan ahead!

-• Communicate with your SCA if you are no longer applying in this specialty
+- Communicate with your SCA if you are no longer applying for this specialty

 SCAs are faculty physicians named by their departments to:

-• assess students’ level of competitiveness for match
+- assess your level of competitiveness for match by identifying strengths and weaknesses of your application

-• advise on the number and types of residency programs to apply to
+- advise you on a residency application strategy including the number and types of residency programs to apply to

 For many specialties, it is not critical to connect with SCAs in the first two years of medical school.
 However, for the most competitive specialties, it is important to understand early on what these specialty pathways require and ways to engage with these departments through shadowing, research, etc. Advice you receive from SCAs will be instrumental in helping you understand this specialty path and how to prepare a strong residency application.